aprilwebster/building_websites/samples.md

    - Incorporates a chat app for enhanced user engagement, but generally avoids unnecessary pop-ups.
    - I noticed it has a promotional pop-up on the main page.
 This isn't recommended.
 - **Use Case**: Great for websites that want a dynamic and interactive feel without being overly promotional.
+- **Review**: this website is actually too busy nad has far too many options to be user-friendly.
+I would NOT recommend building a website that looks like this.

 ## 2. [Chelsey Korus](https://www.chelseykorus.com)
 - **Design**: Minimalist theme with high-quality images and videos.
 - **Features**: Focuses on presenting content in a polished and professional way, with no reliance on pop-ups.
 - **Use Case**: Ideal for a clean and professional presentation of services.
+- **Review**: I liked the simplicity of this website.
+Only a few pages, relatively clear what each page provides in terms of information.
+No nested pages.
+Short pages.
+Almost all pages had a very clear call-to-action except for one.

 ## 3. [Wanda Badwal](https://www.wandabadwal.com)
 - **Design**: Chic and charming with warm colors and Aztec-inspired elements.